Immigration to Malta: Investment-based citizenship policy

 In January 2014 Malta started granting citizenship for a €650,000 contribution plus investments, contingent on residence and criminal background requirements, under the Individual Investor Programme.

-Henley & Partners was originally appointed as sole agent for managing the policy, but the Muscat government later opened the scheme to Maltese firms too.
+Henley & Partners was originally appointed as sole agent for managing the policy, but the Maltese government later opened the scheme to Maltese firms too.
 The procedure is managed formally by the governmental agency Identity Malta.

 The number and background of persons granted Maltese citizenship based on investment is unknown, as the Maltese government does not publish such data.
-Malta's Data Protection Commissioner confirmed that the publication of the number of passport buyers and their country of origin “may prejudice relations with a number of the countries of origin” and that revealing the agencies that handled their application “could reasonably be expected to prejudice commercial interests and, ultimately, the competitiveness of approved agents as it would reveal commercially-sensitive information”.
+Malta's Data Protection Commissioner confirmed that the publication of the number of passport buyers and their country of origin "may prejudice relations with a number of the countries of origin" and that revealing the agencies that handled their application "could reasonably be expected to prejudice commercial interests and, ultimately, the competitiveness of approved agents as it would reveal commercially-sensitive information".

 The list of persons who were naturalised Maltese in the year 2015 includes over 900 names (listed by first name) without indication of previous/second citizenships and of reasons for naturalisation.
 This was criticised as not transparent enough.
 Many of the names are typical Arab, Russian, and Chinese names.

 Most "investors" are understood to be interested in acquiring Maltese citizenship only as a tool to exploit EU citizenship rights and reside elsewhere in the Union, including the UK.
 The European Parliament had objected to the programme as a sell-out of EU citizenship.
+In October 2024, EU Court of Justice's Advocate-General Opinion supported Malta's investor citizenship program and proposed that the court dismiss the case.
+However in May 2025, the court ruled against the program stating that it is contrary to the European law.

 The income from Malta's passport sale amounted to €163.5 million in 2016.
 Of this, 70% is deposited in the National Development and Social Fund (NDSF), which was set up in July 2016 for general use by the government of Malta.